ghulamhussainkhuhro/developershub-ai-ml-internship-projects/README.md

 - 📊 Exploratory data analysis using Python, Pandas, and Seaborn
 - 🤖 Predictive modeling with Scikit-learn (classification and regression)
 - 📈 Time series forecasting with real stock market data
-- 💬 LLM-powered chatbot using prompt engineering (OpenAI API)
+- 💬 LLM-powered chatbot using prompt engineering (AzureOpenAI API)
 - ✅ Clear evaluation with accuracy, AUC, confusion matrix, and visualizations

 ---